markgw/pimlico/docs/index.rst

      adding these more of less as I need them and am keen to accept contributions of wrappers if you develop them for your own pipelines
    - there are some key features missing, which I'll add as time goes on.
-     See :doc:`my wishlist <wishlist>` for things that I'm currently planning to add.
+     See :doc:`my wishlist <plans/wishlist>` for things that I'm currently planning to add.

 Contents: